fair-ease/book-terriamap-challenge/book/01-narrative-content/01_introduction.md

-The main aim of the TerriaMap Hackathon challenge was to explore how diverse environmental datasets (e.g. Argo, ERDDAP, omics data) could be visualized and interacted with in the TerriaMap web application, allowing for cross disciplinary integration of data services from the FAIR-EASE use cases and infrastructure.
+The main aim of the TerriaMap Hackathon challenge was to explore how diverse environmental datasets (e.g. Argo, ERDDAP, omics data) could be configured, visualized and interacted with in the TerriaMap web application, allowing for cross disciplinary integration of data services from the FAIR-EASE use cases and infrastructure.

 ### What is TerriaMap?